juxor/afaq/markdown/secJ5.md

 course, there is far more to life than work and so any future society organised purely around workplace organisations is reproducing capitalism's insane glorification of economic activity, at least to some degree.
-So, in this sense, Libertarian Muncipalism has a very valid point -- a free society will be created and maintained within the community as well as in the workplace.
+So, in this sense, Libertarian Municipalism has a very valid point -- a free society will be created and maintained within the community as well as in the workplace.
 However, this perspective was hardly alien to such anarchist thinkers as Proudhon, Bakunin and Kropotkin who all placed communes at the centre of their vision of a free society.

- Secondly, Bookchin and other Libertarian Muncipalists are correct to argue that anarchists should work in their local communities.
+Secondly, Bookchin and other Libertarian Municipalists are correct to argue that anarchists should work in their local communities.
 Many anarchists are doing just that and are being very successful as well.
-However, most anarchists reject the idea of a _"confederal muncipalist movement run[ning] candidates for municipal councils with demands for the institution of public assemblies"_ as viable means of _"struggle toward creating new civic institutions out of old ones (or replacing the old ones altogether)."_
+However, most anarchists reject the idea of a _"confederal municipalist movement run[ning] candidates for municipal councils with demands for the institution of public assemblies"_ as viable means of _"struggle toward creating new civic institutions out of old ones (or replacing the old ones altogether)."_
 [Bookchin, **Op.
 Cit.**, p.
 229 and p.
 267]

 The most serious objection to this has to do with whether politics in most cities has already become too centralised, bureaucratic, inhumanly scaled, and dominated by capitalist interests to have any possibility of being taken over by anarchists running on platforms of participatory democratisation.
 Merely to